abhishekwaichal/Twitter_API/README.md

 Twitter_API
 ===========

-Twitter like API service with limited functionality using SpringMVC
+Twitter like API service with limited functionality using SpringMVC Framework

 A twitter like api service with the following basic functionality:
 1. a call to read the tweets for a given user (include self-tweets and people being followed by user)